Subrogation

 Banks have subrogation rights as well.
 When a bank pays a third party under a client's mandate, discharging the client's liability to that third party, the bank is subrogated to the third party's former remedies against the client.

-What is A Waiver of Subrogation?
+What Is A Waiver of Subrogation?

 A waiver of subrogation is an agreement that waives an insurer's right to seek reimbursement from the third party that caused the damages suffered by the insured party.